smrchy/rsmq/README.md

 Disconnect the redis client.
 This is only useful if you are using rsmq within a script and want node to be able to exit.

+## Realtime

+When [initializing](#initialize) RSMQ you can enable the realtime PUBLISH for new messages.
+On every new message that gets sent to RSQM via `sendMessage` a Redis PUBLISH will be issued to `{{rsmq.ns}:rt:{qname}.

+Example for RSMQ with default settings:

+* The queue `testQueue` already contains 5 messages.
+* A new message is being sent to the queue `testQueue`.
+* The following Redis command will be issued: `PUBLISH rsmq:rt:testQueue 6`

+### How to use the realtime option

+Besides the PUBLISH when a new message is sent to RSMQ nothing else will happen.
+Your app could use the Redis SUBSCRIBE command to be notified of new messages and issue a `receiveMessage` then.
+However make sure not to listen with multiple workers for new messages with SUBSCRIBE to prevent multiple simultaneous `receiveMessage` calls.

 ## Changes